swright573/django-vertical-multi-columns/docs/source/guide/usage.rst

 Usage
 *****

 There are 3 VMC views available.
-All are subclasses of Django's ListView so in addition to the specific VMC capabilities described below, all ListView's capabilities are still available to you.
+All are subclasses of Django's ListView so in addition to the specific VMC capabilities described below, all ListView's capabilities are still available.

 View Options
 ------------